thekevinbrown/react-native-schemes-manager/README.md

   "name": "your-awesome-app",
   "version": "1.0.0",
   "scripts": {
-      "fix-libraries": "react-native-schemes-manager fix-libraries",
+      "fix-xcode": "react-native-schemes-manager all",
-      "fix-script": "react-native-schemes-manager fix-script"
+      "postinstall": "react-native-schemes-manager all"
   }
 }
 ```

-You can then `yarn run fix-libraries` or `npm run fix-libraries` which will run the script.
+You can then `yarn run fix-xcode` or `npm run fix-xcode` which will run the script.

 ## Further Reading